 Self-build and custom build housing

-A serviced plot has access to the public highway as well as connections for electricity, water and waste water.
+A serviced plot has access to the public highway and connections for electricity, water and waste water.

 - aged 18 or over

-- seeking (either alone of with others) to acquire a serviced plot of land in Cheshire East to build a house to occupy as that individual's sole or main residence.
+- seeking (either alone or with others) to acquire a serviced plot of land in Cheshire East to build a house to occupy as that individual's sole or main residence.

 To prove a local connection you will need to

 - have an offer of employment in Cheshire East or

 - be a serving member of the regular armed forces of the Crown

 If you do not meet the requirements of the local connection test you will be placed on Part 2 of the register.